Branko Bogunović: Early life

-Before the World War II, Bogunović was a forester.
+Before World War II, Bogunović was a forester.

 During World War II

 Bogunović was one of the commanders of the rebel units during the Drvar uprising.
 Bogunović commanded the rebels who captured Bosansko Grahovo from Ustaše on 27 July 1941.
 He belonged to rebel leaders who joined the Yugoslav Army in the Fatherland (Chetniks) after the Italians took over the control of the territory captured in the rebellion.
 The Chetnik leaders, including Bogunović, had accepted the rule of Italians and Germans.
 When in September 1941 Italians peacefully took over control over the territory captured by the rebels during the Drvar uprising, Bogunović became commander of the Chetnik Regiment "Gavrilo Princip" from Bosansko Grahovo.
 He was also responsible for the massacre of the Croat civilians.

 In January 1942 Bogunović was awarded by Slobodan Jovanović, president of the Yugoslav Government in Exile with Karađorđe's Star.
 In 1942 the Chetnik Regiment "Gavrilo Princip" became part of the Dinara Chetnik Division.
 The regiment had two battalions with total number of 800 men armed with 4 heavy machine guns, 8 light machine guns and 70 bullets for gun of each soldier.
 Also in 1942 Mane Rokvić and Bogunović were promoted to the rank of voivode by the commander of Dinara Chetnik Division, Ilija Trifunović Birčanin.
-The leaders of the Dinara Division agreed on basic principles of their further struggle, presented in a document composed between 8 and 12 March 1942 and titled "Elaborat of Dinara Division" (Елаборат Динарске дивизије).
-The main objective of their struggle stipulated in elaborate signed by Momčilo Đujić, Pavle Popović, Pavle Omčikus, Branko Bogunović and Mane Rokvić, was establishing of the Serb nation-state.
 At the beginning of 1943 the regiment under his command became the Chetnik Brigade "Gavrilo Princip".

 The command of Drvar Partisan Brigade sentenced Bogunović to death.
 According to post-war source published in the communist controlled Yugoslavia, Bogunović was arrested after the communist forces captured Knin in December 1944 and imprisoned in Split prison, where he committed suicide.
 The pro-Chetnik source authored by Miloslav Samardžić claim that Bogunović was thrown through the window.